Circles of Giving

 Each Circle of Giving is named in honor of one of the exceptional individuals connected with Astronomy, the Society of Jesus and the Vatican Observatory.

 The John Paul II Circle – 1 Million Dollars

 More than any other Pope since the founding of the Vatican Observatory in 1891, John Paul II has encouraged the dialogue between science and religion from the very beginning of his papacy.
 On the occasion of the three hundredth anniversary of Isaac Newton’s Principia, he wrote a special letter to the director of the Vatican Observatory in which he discussed that dialogue.
 He established the Galileo Commission to reexamine the controversies of the seventeenth century our knowledge of the then known universe.
-He enthusiastically encouraged the founding of the Vatican Observatory Research group in Tucson, Arizona and the construction of the Vatican Advanced technology telescope.
-On a visit to Arizona in 1987, the Pope received a delegation of astronomers and showed great interest in a model of the Large Binocular telescope.
+He enthusiastically encouraged the founding of the Vatican Observatory Research group in Tucson, Arizona and the construction of the Vatican Advanced Technology Telescope.

 The Leo XIII Circle - $500,000

 In 1891, after a long tradition of support for astronomical research by the Holy See, Leo XIII formally founded the Vatican Observatory.
 At a time when there was a rampant anti-clericalism in Europe, and especially in Italy, the Pope stated in the founding document that he wished to have a visible sign of the interest of the Church in science and all intellectual pursuits.

 He had an array of scientific instruments assembled in the famous Tower of the Winds, which had already been an Observatory in the sixteenth century under Pope Gregory XIII.
 He was instrumental in seeing the new observatory become actively involved in one of the most important scientific projects of those times, the mapping of the entire heaven, the Carte du Ciel.